galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 - Tool names should be as short and as expressive as possible
 - The bold portion of the tool name (defined by `name` attribute within `<tool>` tag) should be short
-- No parenthesis are allowed in tool names
+- No parentheses are allowed in tool names
 - Only the first word is capitalized

 ### Examples